Achievable logoAchievable logo

 Public domain

-As you can see in the picture above, bond certificates were divided into two different sections.
-The majority of the certificate represents the principal or par value of the bond.
-The coupons are at the bottom of the certificate (in grey).
+As you can see in the picture above, bond certificates were divided into two sections.
+Most of the certificate represented the principal, or par value, of the bond.
+The coupons were at the bottom (in grey).
 When an interest payment was due, the bondholder would clip the appropriate coupon and mail it to the issuer.
-Each coupon displayed a specific date that told the investor when it should be clipped and mailed.
-After receiving the clipped coupon, the issuer sent the bondholder a check for the interest owed.
-This is where the term ‘coupon’ comes from.
+Each coupon listed a date showing when it should be clipped and mailed.
+After receiving the coupon, the issuer sent the bondholder a check for the interest owed.
+That’s where the term “coupon” comes from.

 When bonds were issued this way, they were issued in bearer form.
-This is another way of saying “whoever bears (holds) this bond is the owner.”
-Cash works the same way.
-If you have a $20 bill in your pocket, it’s your money.
-However, if you drop the $20 on the sidewalk and someone else picks it up, it’s now theirs.
-Bearer bonds are treated exactly the same.
+That means “whoever bears (holds) this bond is the owner.”
+Cash works the same way: if you have a $20 bill, it’s yours.
+If you drop it and someone else picks it up, it becomes theirs.
+Bearer bonds worked the same way.

-In 1982, Congress outlawed the issuance of bearer bonds because they were difficult to track and easy to utilize for illegal purposes.
-There are some older movies (e.g. Heat) involving bank robbers stealing bearer bonds (because they were difficult for authorities to track and represented large amounts of money per certificate).
-Bearer bonds still exist outside of the United States, but are no longer issued within our country.
+In 1982, Congress outlawed the issuance of bearer bonds because they were hard to track and easy to use for illegal purposes.
+Some older movies (e.g. Heat) feature criminals stealing bearer bonds because authorities couldn’t easily trace them and each certificate could represent a large amount of money.
+Bearer bonds still exist outside the United States, but they are no longer issued within the U.S.

-Nowadays, it’s very difficult to steal bonds because of their form.
-Bonds are now issued in book entry form, which means there is no certificate and everything is tracked digitally.
-When an investor buys a bond, their ownership is tracked by the transfer agent, which is an organization hired by the issuer to maintain its list of bondholders.
-Because of the digital capabilities of the modern world, there’s no need to clip coupons or worry about safeguarding certificates.
-When interest and/or principal is due, the transfer agent simply sends payment to the investor’s brokerage firm, which then deposits the funds into the investor’s account.
+Today, bonds are much harder to steal because of how they’re recorded.
+Bonds are now issued in book entry form, meaning there is no paper certificate and ownership is tracked digitally.
+When an investor buys a bond, ownership is recorded by the transfer agent, an organization hired by the issuer to maintain its list of bondholders.
+When interest and/or principal is due, the transfer agent sends payment to the investor’s brokerage firm, which deposits the funds into the investor’s account.

 Maturity

-Depending on the maturity of a bond, certain terms may apply.
+Depending on maturity, certain terms may apply.
 For example, debt securities with one year or less until maturity are referred to as money markets.
 You’ll learn more about different types of bonds when we discuss specific versions of US Government, municipal, and corporate bonds.

 Interest payments